How to Improve Communication Skills in the Workplace

 One of the most common skills listed for a job applicant is “communication”.
 Unfortunately, after hiring people for every job from door greeter to CEO, I’ve learned that most people are terrible communicators.
 In my experience, most people confuse the ability to speak and type for communication skills.
 Speaking a language or writing emails does not equal the ability to communicate.
+Here we show you how to improve communication skills in the workplace.

 Here is how to avoid it: